 The app uses Core Data to model and store data and communicates with its web API through a set of sync operations that run in background threads to keep the app’s interface smooth.
 Our focus has been on ensuring that research content is always up to date and easily accessible; implementing background fetch and a proprietary full-text search solution were key milestones.

-Other cool features in the app include a feature-rich PDF viewer and editor; support for biometric authentication; a Safari extension which allows web pages to be clipped to Bipsync; and even a couple of Easter eggs such as a Messages sticker pack, which we released as a Christmas gift a couple of years ago.
+Other cool features in the app include a feature-rich PDF viewer and editor; support for biometric authentication; a Safari extension which allows web pages to be clipped to Bipsync; a OCR scanner to extract text from images; and even a couple of Easter eggs such as a Messages sticker pack, which we released as a Christmas gift a couple of years ago.

 Bipsync Notes Desktop